jacurtis813/bootstrap-learning/README.md

 13. Utilizing the bootstrap CDN as a reference tool to understand; jumbotrons, navs, navbars ,and etc.
 14. Understanding how to incorporate the use of Jquery to use some of our basic Javascript variables.=
 15. Understand the breakdown of the HTML content to make sense of the css and the js used
+16. Creating grid systems with bootstrap
+17. Building the grid system in multpiple levels to understand how
+18.